S0hamRay/Cassava_Compiler/README.md

 The compiler generates x86 assembly code with:
 - Proper variable declarations in `.data` section
-- Efficient register usage
+- Register usage as efficient as I could manage
-- Correct control flow with labels and jumps
+- Interpretable control flow with labels and jumps
 - System call integration for I/O and program exit

 ## Future Enhancements